JagwarWest/PDFDoggy/README.md

 `docker run -it --net host --name pdfdoggy pdfdoggy`

+Running the docker container automatically imports the PDFs in the `pdfs` directory into the database.
 Then open http://localhost:8181 in your browser (hopefully not Internet Explorer) and try out the system.